trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/debugging-your-contracts.md

 This command will display a list all the current watch expressions.

+### (v) display variables

+This command will display the current variables and their values.
+Not all types of data are supported yet.

 ## Adding and removing breakpoints

 Below are some examples of adding and removing breakpoints.
 Note the difference in case between adding (a lowercase 'b') and removing (an uppercase 'B').